hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 ## Component API

-The breadcrumb component is composed of three different parts, each with their own APIs:
+The Breadcrumb component is composed of three different parts, each with their own APIs:

 - a container, Breadcrumb container
 - an item child component, Breadcrumb::Item